Russell Shaw (composer): Biography and career

 His first project was the soundtrack for Black & White.
 A fan of ambient techno, Shaw composed an interactive, meditative and relaxing soundtrack in the manner of the genre.
 The music was positively received by sites such as IGN and GameSpot.
 Black & White was followed by 2004's Fable.
-Danny Elfman was brought in to compose the theme music, and Shaw was asked to do more traditional orchestral ingame score which would more fit Elfman's dark fairy-tale styled theme music.
+Danny Elfman was brought in to compose the theme music, and Shaw was asked to do more traditional orchestral ingame score that would more fit Elfman's dark fairytale-styled theme music.
 Hollywood conductor Allan Wilson (who worked with Elfman on his music for 1999 film Sleepy Hollow) was brought in to conduct the Philharmonia Orchestra, and Shaw used The Pinewood Singers to further enhance the dark fantasy nature of the score.

 Shaw not only composed the game score, but also coded the audio tools and libraries and implemented the sound into the game himself.
-The Fable soundtrack was successful, with IGN saying "It really couldn't have been a better score" and GameSpot calling out the audio as "quite possibly the best part of the game."
+The Fable soundtrack was successful, with IGN saying "It really couldn't have been a better score" and GameSpot calling out the audio as "quite possibly the best part of the game".
 After his success with Fable, Shaw went on to compose the soundtracks for Fable II, Fable III and Fable: The Journey, all using the Slovak National Symphony Orchestra.

-In 2012 Shaw decided to leave Lionhead and go freelance, forming his own music production company.
+In 2012, Shaw decided to leave Lionhead and go freelance, forming his own music production company.

-In 2014/2015 Shaw composed the soundtrack for the computer game Satellite Reign, which incorporated themes from the first 2 games in the Syndicate series.
+In 2014/2015, Shaw composed the soundtrack for the computer game Satellite Reign, which incorporated themes from the first 2 games in the Syndicate series.

-In the summer of 2015 Shaw composed and recorded the orchestral score for the now cancelled Lionhead game, Fable Legends, with the Philharmonia Orchestra.
+In the summer of 2015, Shaw composed and recorded the orchestral score for the now cancelled Lionhead game Fable Legends, with the Philharmonia Orchestra.

-In June 2016 Shaw composed the music for the Google VR title Earthshape by Bithell Games.
+In June 2016, Shaw composed the music for the Google VR title Earthshape by Bithell Games.

-In October 2016 Shaw completed the orchestral score for the Sky TV movie adaptation of The Last Dragonslayer by Jasper Fforde.
+In October 2016, Shaw completed the orchestral score for the Sky TV movie adaptation of The Last Dragonslayer by Jasper Fforde.